jakeyjakeyy/dfchronicles-dev/README.md

 - **Complex Data Processing:** The project involves complex data processing tasks.
 It requires converting XML files into JSON, interpreting the data, and generating narratives using AI.
 This is a more complex task than handling standard data types in other applications.

 - **AI Integration:** The use of AI to generate narratives adds a layer of complexity.
 It requires knowledge of AI, communication with a third-party API, and how to integrate it into a web application.

-- **Interactive Story Presentation:** The project presents the generated stories in an interactive format.
-This requires advanced front-end skills to create a visually appealing and user-friendly interface.

 - **Advanced Search Functionality:** The search and filter functionality goes beyond standard search features in e-commerce or social media apps.
 It allows users to search for specific stories or historical events, requiring a more complex search algorithm.